 * Best Buy, research data underscore hit to Amazon

-* Street expects strong holiday but may be underestimating impact
+* Street expects strong holiday but may be underestimating

 * Quarterly results due Jan 29